 ACCT 555G - Independent Studies 1-3 hours

 Supervised readings, research, or activities involving areas of special interest in business to the individual student.
 May be repeated for credit up to six semester hours.
-Prerequisite: Permission of instructor and head of division.
+Prerequisite: Permission of instructor and Dean.

 ACCT 604G - Foundations of Auditing 3 hours